 What type of cleaning is expected for a HUD inspection?

 A HUD inspection isn’t necessarily looking for a property that sparkles and shines.
-Cleaning for a HUD inspection can be as simple as clearing away clutter and garbage, wiping down dirty surfaces, and making sure the space looks moderately presentable.
+Cleaning for a HUD inspection can be as simple as clearing away clutter and garbage.
+Also, wiping down dirty surfaces, and making sure the space looks moderately presentable.
 This may not always be possible when purchasing a HUD home.